Published in hardback, paperback and ebook by Edinburgh University Press November 2018

-A companion volume to the biographical dictionary, this is the first sourcebook on Scottish women in the period 1780-1914.
+A companion volume to the biographical dictionary, also published by Edinburgh University Press, this is the first sourcebook on Scottish women in the period 1780-1914.
 Drawing on a wide range of source materials from across Scotland, the book provides new insights into women’s lives.

 Thematic chapters cover: bodies and health; the home and domestic life: work and working conditions; crime and immorality; religion; politics and protest; and experiences of empire.